Disclaimer: Affiliate links help us produce good content. Learn more.

 As mentioned earlier, not every feature is included in the basic PureVPN.
 Regardless, here are all the features that you can expect:

 - Split tunneling.
 It allows you to choose which apps should go through the VPN tunnel.
-Currently, it’s only available on Android devices.
+Currently, it’s only available on Android and Windows devices.

 - Port forwarding.
 Improves torrenting and allows you to access your network remotely.